 With these sugar cookies, there’s no need to flood.
 The cookies are simply dipped into the royal icing and then left to drip and set on a wire rack.

-Dip the tops of each cookie into the icing (photo 8).
-Allow some to run off, then turn the cookie upright onto a wire rack to drain and set (photo 9).
+- Dip the cookies: Dip the tops of each cookie into the icing (photo 3).
+Allow some to run off, then turn the cookie upright onto a wire rack to drain and set.
 Make sure to allow excess icing to run off otherwise it will run down the sides of your cookies.

 Can you freeze sugar cookies?

 Yes, you can.
 You can freeze sugar cookies baked or just the dough however, they are best frozen without the royal icing decoration.

 Place them in an airtight bag or container and freeze as normal for up to 2 months.
 To thaw, just remove from the freezer and thaw in the fridge overnight or even at room temperature still covered.

 Store sugar cookies (both decorated and undecorated) in an airtight bag or container in a cool place.
 They will keep well for 2-3 weeks.

 These carrot, easter bunny and easter egg sugar cookies are perfect for stacking and boxing up with pretty ribbon for gifting at easter time.